MV Kowloon Bridge

 MV Kowloon Bridge was a Bridge-class ore-bulk-oil combination carrier built by Swan Hunter in 1973.
-She sank off the coast of the Republic of Ireland in December 1986.
+She sank off the coast of Ireland in December 1986.

 History

 The MV Kowloon Bridge was built on the River Tees by Swan Hunter for the Bibby Line and originally named English Bridge.
 In 1977, the vessel was renamed Worcestershire, as the fourth vessel to carry that name in the Bibby Line fleet.
 In 1979, the vessel was sold to Amroth Investments and renamed Sunshine.

 The vessel was renamed a further three times, before then becoming known as Kowloon Bridge.
 The vessel's last voyage was between Sept-Îles, Quebec, Canada, headed for the River Clyde with a cargo of iron ore and oil.